 The investigations may end inconclusively.
-The Chair of the Outbreak Control Team will make the decision on closure of the incident.
+The chair of the Outbreak Control Team will make the decision on closure of the incident.
 A debriefing meeting should be held to:

 - Review management of the incident

 - Identify problems or shortcomings

 - Revise the incident plan as required

 - Make recommendations to reduce the chance of recurrence

-- Agree the final report
+- · Agree the final report

-The Chair will provide a report for the ICB and UKHSA.
+The chair will provide a report for the ICB and UKHSA.

-12. Infection Prevention and Control resources, education and training code of practice on the prevention and control of infections and related resources and CQC registration requirements.
+12. Infection Prevention and Control resources, education and training registration requirements.

-The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your Care Home in achieving compliance with the Health and Social Care Act 2008:
+The Community IPC Team have produced a wide range of innovative educational and IPC resources designed to assist your General Practice in achieving compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infection and related guidance and CQC